tomtran90/CarND-LaneLines-P1/README.md

 # **Udacity Self-Driving Car Nanodegree - Finding Lane Lines on the Road**
 ---

+### About this project
-### The P1.ipynb notebook implements the pipeline which includes the following functions:
+The P1.ipynb notebook implements the pipeline which includes the following functions:
 * **grayscale** turns images into grayscale
 * **gaussian_blur** applies Gaussian blur to gray images
 * **canny** applies edge detection using Canny transformation